-This section summarizes two retrospective cohort studies with external control arms (Study C1071024 and Study C1071031) and one phase 1/2 dosing study (MagnetisMM-9) that were submitted to provide comparative evidence of elranatamab versus other active treatments
+This section summarizes 2 retrospective cohort studies with external control arms (Study C1071024 and Study C1071031) and 1 phase I/II dosing study (MagnetisMM-9) that were submitted to provide comparative evidence of elranatamab versus other active treatments RWE external cohort studies (Study C1071024 and Study C1071031).

-RWE External Cohort Studies (Study C1071024 and Study C1071031)
+A retrospective cohort Study C1071024 was conducted to compare the efficacy outcomes ORR, TTR, and DOR observed in the participants of study MagnetisMM-3 (with at least 9 months of follow-up) and real-world (RW) patients selected from 2 US-based oncology electronic health record databases, Flatiron Health and COTA.
+Study C1071031 is the continuation of Study C1071024 with an available follow-up of

-A retrospective cohort Study C1071024 was conducted to compare the efficacy outcomes ORR, TTR, and DOR observed in the participants of Study MagnetisMM-3 (with at least 9 months of follow-up) and RW patients selected from 2 US-based oncology electronic health record (EHR) databases, Flatiron Health and COTA.
-Study C1071031 is the continuation of the Study C1071024 with an available follow-up of the study MagnetisMM-3 participants of approximately 15 months.
-Study C1071031 aimed to compare the PFS and OS in participants of study MagnetisMM-3 treated with elranatamab versus RW TCR MM patients treated with RW physician's choice of therapy.
-Study C1071031 also assessed patient reported outcomes (PROs) (EORTC QLQ-MY20) using other studies, Study C1071013 and Study C1071014, as the data sources for the external cohort.
-Patients were considered eligible for selection into the external control arm if they had MM that was refractory to at least 1 PI, 1 IMiD, and 1 anti-CD38 and started at least 1 new treatment since the documentation of TCR status.
+MagnetisMM-3 trial participants of approximately 15 months.
+Study C1071031 aimed to compare the PFS and OS in participants of study MagnetisMM-3 treated with elranatamab versus RW patients with TCR MM treated with RW physician's choice of therapy.
+Study C1071031 also assessed patient-reported outcomes (EORTC QLQ-MY20) using other studies, Study C1071013 and Study C1071014, as the data sources for the external cohort.
+Patients were considered eligible for selection into the external control arm if they had MM that was refractory to at least 1 proteasome inhibitors, 1 immunomodulatory drug, and 1 anti-CD38 and started at least 1 new treatment since the documentation of TCR status.
 The date of initiation of the first regimen after TCR MM eligibility was defined as the index date in establishing the external control arms from the Flatiron Health and COTA databases.
-Patients were only eligible if they had an index date occurring between November 16, 2015 and June 30, 2022.
+Patients were only eligible if they had an index date occurring between November 16, 2015, and June 30, 2022.